TrainWeb.org Facebook Page

 Map: AA 5 E 9, Ho 20 G 9 Topographic Maps

 I believe this looks east from the railroad side of Howard's Hotel.
 That means the building at distant right is the Annapolis Junction Hotel.
-IC2 contains the same photo for which Harwood labels the building off photo left as the future Henkel's.
-After much study, I believe the Henkel's building was instead ahead on the left and set back from the tracks.
+IC2 contains the same photo for which Harwood labels the building off photo left as the future Henkel's Restaurant.
+After much study, I believe the Henkel's building was instead ahead on the left and set back from the tracks; it is labeled Grocery on the 1865 map.
 B&O's AJ Station is at the photo's right edge.

 Link: Kilduff's site